wiklundm/arcticsleddogclub/README.md

 - The site targets young people and adults with an interest in sleddogs and nature.
 - Living or spending time during the winter in the area.
 - To spread the knowledge about sleddogs and its culture and how to behave in the mountains in an arctic climate.
+- To educate and train for sleddog competitions.

 #### First time user

-- Create a professional design that are not causing information overload.
+- To create a professional design that are not causing information overload.
 When I did research I found out that many websites of sleddog clubs was cropped with information and had flawed layout.
 - To make a user easily navigate between the pages and attract with both text and visual images.
 - To find information about the content, location, time and price of the upcoming course.
 - Give access to social media links for reviews and other information.
+- To have a contact form where the user can ask questions and apply for the next course.
+- To give the user short information about the clubs policy and regulations needed to know.

 #### Returning user and first-time user

 - As both a returning and first-time visitor I want to easily be able to contact the Sleddog Club.
 - To create a design that would be fully responsive on all devices and screen sizes.
+- To easily find information about the next course.

 #### Business goals

-The website is mainly for individuals but when information aspreads, the understanding and knowledge of the sport and sleddog culture increases which gives positive effects also on businesses.
+The website is mainly for individuals but when information spreads, the understanding and knowledge of the sport and sleddog culture increases which gives positive effects also on companies specialized in sleddogs and tourism.

 - Increased interest in the sport can give the business more customers.
-- The business can hire educated staff instead of putting several weeks into training new staff by themselves as is for now.
+- The companies specialized in tourism can hire educated staff instead of putting several weeks on training new staff by themselves as it right now.
-- When people following the rules in the mountains, the reindeers gest less stressed and the Sami are getting healthier animals with higher survival rate.
-This gives a good relation with the natives and makes the club able to use their land for the clubs purposes.
+- When people following the rules in the mountains, the reindeers gest less stressed and the Sami people are getting healthier animals with higher survival rate which increases their income.
+A good relation with the natives makes the club able to use their land for the clubs purposes.
-- Advertising, sponsorship on competitions and businessevents also gives profits.
+- Income from advertising and sponsorship on competitions and business events.
-- The tourism companies can hire educated staff which saves several weeks of time and money.

 ### Other considerations

 #### The Arctic Sleddog Club has a B2C (Business-to-costumer) approach

 - The design stands out amongst the competitors.
 - Minimal content and large images to avoid informational overload as in many similar websites.
-- The content and headlines are appealing and fills a purpose.
+- The content and headlines are appealing and fills a purpose..
-- There are no other clubs in the area but a lot of sleddogs.
+- There is a lot of sleddogs in the area but no training facilities or clubs.

 # DESIGN PROCESS

 1.**Strategy plane**

 I wanted to create a page that could gather people with similar interests and spread knowledge about sleddogs.
-The user should be easy to use, navigate and find the information the user have come for.
+The website should be easy to use, to navigate and find the information the user have come for.
 I had recently started to learn how to write code and my aim for this project was to apply what I had learned in HTML and CSS.

 2.**Scope plan**